The best places to sell digital downloads online in any niche.

 But keep in mind that everything has a cost.
 Custom themes are expensive.
 Most plugins must be purchased, and it seems that every change you want to make comes with a cost.
-Shopify also has a monthly cost that increases as your store grows.
+Shopify also has a monthly cost that increases as your online store grows.
 Sure, that might not be an issue when you’re making money, but remember that WordPress is free.
-You’ll need web hosting, but that shouldn’t cost you more than $10 per month.
-I recommend Cloudways because you can start off your hosting plan on the inexpensive but super-fast Linode servers for $10 per month.
-And the brilliant thing about Cloudways is that you can scale to a faster server with more space in a few clicks.
-You don’t need to cancel and order new plans.
-No need to change host every year.
-Just upgrade and downgrade as your business needs it.

 Where Shopify falls short is in its blogging abilities.
 As much as they would like to tell you, this is not a blogging platform.
-I’ve worked with bloggers and businesses that use Shopify as their brand presence.
+I’ve worked with bloggers and businesses that use Shopify's e-commerce platform as their brand presence.
 And let me tell you, it’s difficult to make content marketing work on this ecommerce platform.

 - fairly easy to use

 - monthly costs can be prohibitive for new sellers

 - more suited to selling physical products